plabayo/rama/docs/book/src/proxies/operate/pac.md

 a script something about your network topology.
 Both are configurable, and default to what browsers do.

+A script also cannot decide how much work its request is worth.
+Rama's execution time limit only reaches JavaScript, not the native work a helper function does, so name resolution and glob matching carry per-request budgets of their own; exhausting one fails that request rather than quietly answering "no match", since the latter is how a rule gets bypassed.
+The number of proxies a verdict may name is bounded the same way.

 Note that a PAC script only ever names *where* to connect.
 It does not decide how rama talks to that proxy: socks5 DNS behaviour, credentials, TLS, and connection reuse all remain the connector's business.